j-kliewer/Snake_game/README.md

 The User Inputs for the game can be seen below:

 <img src="supplemental/ui_diagram.png" alt="User Inpute Diagram" style="width:60%; height:auto;">

+Note: RESET is used to reset the entire system.
+Once the background is plotted, the direction buttons are used to start a game, clear the grid after a death, and start another game thereafter.

 The file structure of the project is as follows: